 What makes the Thor Helical stitching bars a cut above the rest?

 - Fully concealed tension straps for stitching cracked walls

-- Patented manufacturing process delivers consistency in tensile strength (1050-1200N/mm² band)
+- Patented manufacturing process delivers consistency in tensile strength (1050-1200N/mm² range)

-- Highly deformed helical bar combines with WHO-60 grout to produce an excellent bond within wall
+- Highly deformed helical bar combines with WHO-60 grout to produce an excellent bond within the wall

 - Enhances the tensile, shear and flexural capacity of masonry walls

 - Permits a degree of torsional yield to accommodate natural building movement.